You have worked hard to build your business, but there are events outside your control, like death or disability, that can negatively impact it.

 Entity Purchase Agreement

-In an entity purchase agreement, the business purchases the shares of a stockholder when they leave the company.
+In an entity purchase agreement, the business entity itself purchases the shares of a stockholder when they leave the company.
 The remaining business owners then rearrange their stake in the business so that they are equal partners.

 Who needs a buy-sell agreement?